People's Mojahedin Organization of Iran: Operations Shining Sun, Forty Stars, and Eternal Light

 MEK leader Massoud Rajavi with Iraqi president Saddam Hussein.

 The MEK's official argument for moving to Iraq was that it would place them geographically close to their enemy, the Islamic Republic government in Iran.
-In 1987 Masoud Rajavi declared the establishment of the "National Liberation Army of Iran" (NLA).
-It served as an infantry force that included different militant groups members of the NCRI, and its sole objective was to "overthrow the Islamic Republic using a military force outside the country."
+In 1987 Masoud Rajavi declared the establishment of the National Liberation Army of Iran (ارتش آزادیبخش ملی ایران, NLA).
+It served as an infantry force that included different militant groups and members of the NCRI. its sole objective was to "overthrow the Islamic Republic using a military force outside the country."
 Through a broadcast on Baghdad radio, the MEK extended an invitation to all progressive-nationalist Iranian individuals to join the NLA in overthrowing the government of the Islamic Republic.

 On 27 March 1988, the NLA launched its first military offensive against the Islamic Republic's armed forces.
 The NLA captured 600 square-kilometres of Islamic Republic territory and 508 soldiers from the Iranian 77th infantry division in Khuzestan Province.
 The operation was named "Shining Sun" (or "Operation Bright Sun") in which according to Massoud Rajavi, 2000 soldiers of the Islamic Republic were killed and $100 million worth of equipment was captured and exhibited for journalists.

 Operation Forty Stars was launched on June 18, 1988.
 With 530 aircraft sorties and heavy use of nerve gas, they attacked to the Iranian forces in the area around Mehran, killing or wounding 3,500 and nearly destroying a Revolutionary Guard division.
-The forces captured the city and took positions in the heights near Mehran, coming close to wiping the whole Iranian Pasdaran division and taking most of its equipment.
+The forces captured the city and took positions in the heights near Mehran, coming close to wiping out the whole Iranian Pasdaran division and taking most of its equipment.

 While some sources claim that Iraq participated in the operation, the MEK and Baghdad said Iraqi soldiers did not take part.

 Near the end of the Iran–Iraq War, a military force of 7,000 members of the MEK, armed and equipped by Saddam's Iraq and calling itself the National Liberation Army of Iran (NLA) was founded.

 On 26 July 1988, six days after Ayatollah Khomeini had announced his acceptance of the UN-brokered ceasefire resolution, the NLA advanced under heavy Iraqi air cover, crossing the Iranian border from Iraq.

 It seized the Iranian town of Islamabad-e Gharb.
-As it advanced further into Iran, Iraq ceased its air support and Iranian forces cut off NLA supply lines and counterattacked under cover of fighter planes and helicopter gunships.
+As it advanced further into Iran, Iraq ceased its air support, with Iranian forces cutting off NLA supply lines and counterattacking under cover of fighter planes and helicopter gunships.
 The MEK claims it lost 1,400 dead or missing and the Islamic Republic sustained 55,000 casualties.
 It claims to have killed 4,500 NLA during the operation.

 The operation was called Foroughe Javidan (Eternal Light) by the MEK and the counterattack Operation Mersad by the Iranian forces.
 Rajavi later stated that "the failure of Eternal Light was not a military blunder, but was instead rooted in the members' thoughts for their spouses".